NicSutcliffe/lab-aws-gwlb-vmseries/README.md

 This lab will involve deploying a solution for AWS using Palo Alto Networks VM-Series in the Gateway Load Balancer (GWLB) topology.

-The lab assumes an existing Panorama that the VM-Series will bootstrap to.
+The lab begins by deploying a Panorama that the VM-Series will bootstrap to.
+An existing Panorama is required for this lab.
 Panorama assumptions:
 - Accessible with public IP on TCP 3978
 - Prepped with Template Stacks and Device Groups
-- vm-auth-key generated on Panorama
+- vm-auth-key generated on Panorama (Will be done manually as part of the lab)

 This guide is intended to be used with a specific QwikLabs scenario, and some steps are specific to Qwiklabs.
 This could be easily adapted for other environments.

 ```
-Manual Last Updated: 2023-05-14
+Manual Last Updated: 2024-04-23
-Lab Last Tested: 2023-05-14
+Lab Last Tested: 2024-04-23
 ```

 ## 1.2.
 Lab Guide Syntax conventions